Estimated reading time: 1 minute

-Companies that require an audit must submit their audited AFS to the CIPC in a standardized financial reporting format, called XBRL.
-A company’s AFS can be converted from Word, Excel or PDF format to XBRL by an audit firm or online service provider, who will usually charge a fee according to the amount of pages in the document.
+Companies that require an audit must submit their audited AFS to the CIPC in a standardized financial reporting format, called XBRL (Extensible Business Reporting Language).
+A company’s AFS can be converted from Word, Excel, or PDF format to XBRL by an audit firm or online service provider, who will usually charge a fee according to the number of pages in the document.
 After selecting the CAPTURE AFS button within the annual returns dashboard on eServices, the user will be directed to a dedicated submission portal to capture the XBRL formatted AFS.

 Companies that do not require an audit will need to capture a FAS.
-This is a short questionnaire to determine who is responsible for the accounting records, financial statements and other roles within the company.
-It will request the names and ID/registration numbers of the people/companies who are responsible, and in the case of an independent review, the reviewer’s profession number.
+This is a short questionnaire to determine who is responsible for the accounting records, financial statements, and other roles within the company.
+It will request the names and ID/registration numbers of the people/companies who are responsible, and in the case of an independent review, the reviewer’s professional number.